 Our Support System :

 1.Orientation: The program will commence with a week-long orientation, on the 1st Monday of each month, which will prepare you for the rest of your stay in India.
-Depending on your project location, the orientation will be held either at Bangalore, or at Kundapur.
+The on-arrival orientation will be held at Kundapur.
+Hence kindly ask the participant to book their arrival flight tickets to Mangalore Airport.
 The program schedule will be sent to you at least a month in advance.